Meet our Faculty

 Mitch Gluck, LCSW, MSW, MBA

 Mr. Gluck earned his MSW from Arizona State University, and has taught at the University of Arizona and Pima Community College.
-He is a licensed clinical social worker (Arizona, 2004) with over 35 years of post-master’s practice experience in community mental health, in both psychiatric hospital inpatient and outpatient settings.
+He is a licensed clinical social worker (Arizona, 2004) with 35 years of post-master’s practice experience in community mental health, in both psychiatric hospital inpatient and outpatient settings.
 Mr. Gluck’s experience spans direct clinical practice as well as community and hospital administration.
 He currently is the Assistant Hospital Administrator for the San Diego County Psychiatric Hospital, with primary responsibility for quality management, risk management, regulatory affairs, and oversight of multiple departments including social work.

 Michelle Jensen, MSW, JD